 Through well planned CPD the school has developed the whole staff’s understanding and expertise in Attachment Theory and management of children with additional needs.
 We have worked with a variety of professionals from The Virtual School, to Psychologists to Occupational Therapists.

 We are an attachment aware school and having completed a year-long CPD culminating in an award: The Achieving for Children's Attachment Aware School Award.
 This piece of work has influenced our work in school and is shaping our new behaviour policy (2021/22).
-In addition to this the Headteacher is completing a post-graduate diploma at Roehampton University on Attachment Theory and Research (2021/22).

 The school has worked hard to develop a network for foster and adopted parents.
 We found great benefit from bringing these families together who have a shared and unique experience.
 This came from a piece of collaborative work the school undertook with a highly regarded Occupational Therapist, Ms Tanya Van Dalen, where upon a set of 4 parenting sessions were formed ' Nurture & Grow a Parenting & Child Attachment and Sensory Group' delivered to all our 'Post-Lac' families:

 Feedback from Ms Van Dalen: I am an Occupational Therapist with a particular interest in children with sensory processing needs for example those that has autism or attention deficit disorders as well as children who have experienced trauma.
 Working with the 'Meadlands family' this year has been a pleasure.
 In September the staff and I spent time during an Inset day learning about how trauma can impact on a child's development and behaviour.
 In the new year we will learn more about what sensory processing is and how this can affect a child’s learning.
 The staff have been incredible at taking on this information and making changes in school so that each child can reach their full potential.